startwind/forrest/readme.md

 ### Repository Commands

 - `repository:list` - Shows a list of all registered repositories.
-This is a combination of default repos and custom ones.

 ### Commands

 - `commands:list` - List all registered commands that can be run.
 - `commands:show` - Show a single command with all its details and steps that will be executed.
 - `commands:run` - Run a single command.

+### Directory Commands

+- `directory:list` - List all repositories from the Forrest directory.
+- `directory:install` - Install a specified repository from the Forrest directory.

 ## Why we have chosen Forrest as the name